-- Wool threads are typically thicker than other threads, and sometimes used to embellish a Folk Art or homespun-look project.
+- Wool threads are typically thicker than other threads, and sometimes used to embellish a Folk Art quilt or project with a homespun look.

-- Silks are often used for applique -- they are fine and make stitches seem to disappear.
-Silk threads are also a good choice for beading on fabric.
+- Silk threads are sometimes used for applique -- they are fine and make stitches that seem to disappear.
+Silk threads are also a good choice when beads are added to fabric.

 Water soluble threads dissolve when a project is washed.
-They are used for basting, or for any task where temporary stitches are handy.
+They are used for basting, or for any task where temporary stitches are needed.

-Fusible threads are used to sew a typical seam, but when pressed they fuse the sewn fabrics together.
+Fusible threads are used to sew a typical seam, but when pressed they stick the sewn fabrics together.
 Binding and applique are two possible uses for fusible threads.